Oh, Palm Grove... where to even begin? Our love affair with this sandy beach shack runs deep.

 Good for a quiet beach day of grilled crayfish, hot Johnny cakes, hand-cut fries and fresh rum punches.

 Hours: Daily for lunch.
-Call ahead of time.
+Closed Monday.